Dr. Manoranjan D'Souza

 - Neurobiology of neuropsychiatric disorders

-- Bruce-Jones Graduate Research Fellowship, Waggoner Center of Alcohol and Addiction Research, The University of Texas, Austin, TX (2003-2006)
+- Bruce-Jones Graduate Fellowship (2003-2006) awarded by the Waggoner Center of Alcohol and Addiction Research, The University of Texas, Austin, TX; Title of the project: Dopamine and cocaine-associative learning.

 - 2004-present: Society for Neuroscience (SFN)